Richard H. Palmquist: Truth Radio

 During the later years of his operation of KDNO, Palmquist began devoting more and more air time to programming that discussed political issues, eventually changing the primary format of the station from music to talk.
 As that modification of the emphasis began to take place, the radio station took on the slogan "Truth Radio".
 After the sale of KDNO, Truth Radio continued as an internet-based radio station, consisting mainly of various forms of political commentary and religious programs, which Palmquist loosely managed during his semi-retirement.
 From 1997 to 2001, Truth Radio's programming was also aired over Richard Smith's radio station KMAK (FM 100.3) in Orange Cove.
 After leaving the San Joaquin Valley in order to transition to retirement, Palmquist began special internet broadcasts of Truth Radio in Nipomo on June 14, 2003.
-In 2016, Palmquist donated Truth Radio to Higher Ground Bible College in mid-state New York, which currently oversees its operation.
+In 2016, he donated Truth Radio to Higher Ground Bible College in New York State, which currently oversees its operation.